 It’s also simple to adjust individual documents for limited editing access or privacy so that documents are only available to certain readers when sharing top-secret information.

 And Google Docs is compatible with a variety of operating systems, allowing recipients to utilize Open Office documents, in the event their particular device does not have Microsoft Word or other programs installed.

-> There are numerous other productivity apps useful for traditional office program and project managers—as well as entrepreneurs and contract workers like web designers and freelance writers.
+There are numerous other productivity apps useful for traditional office programs and project managers—as well as entrepreneurs and contract workers like web designers and freelance writers.

-> Some of these apps—like f.lux, which cuts down on excess blue light when dark out—have more to do with quality of life and sleep than work flow.
+Some of these apps—like f.lux, which cuts down on excess blue light when dark out—have more to do with the quality of life and sleep than workflow.
 However, the ability to sleep is arguably just as important as daytime productivity, since precious little work is accomplished on no sleep.

-> Others, like Focus Keeper and Pomodoro Keeper, utilize the Pomodoro technique to encourage short periodic breaks—which, in theory, make the most of the time that you do spend on work, rather than allowing us to lose our concentration through inefficiency or burnout.
+Others, like Focus Keeper and Pomodoro Keeper, utilize the Pomodoro technique to encourage short periodic breaks—which, in theory, make the most of the time that you do spend on work, rather than allowing us to lose our concentration through inefficiency or burnout.

 Believe it or not, working smarter is better than working harder: it is indeed possible to incorporate breaks into a busy workday and still get everything done; in fact, research has suggested that our brains are more efficient when we take brief diversions, rather than trying to power through when we’re fatigued.